Kenil1311/Clinic/replit.md

-✓ Added comprehensive mobile breakpoints (768px and 576px) with optimized spacing and touch interactions (July 16, 2025) ✓ Hidden feature mockup images on mobile devices for cleaner mobile hero sections (July 16, 2025) ✓ Added proper top margin spacing for hero buttons when they wrap to new lines on small width devices (July 16, 2025)
+✓ Added comprehensive mobile breakpoints (768px and 576px) with optimized spacing and touch interactions (July 16, 2025) ✓ Hidden feature mockup images on mobile devices for cleaner mobile hero sections (July 16, 2025) ✓ Added proper top margin spacing for hero buttons when they wrap to new lines on small width devices (July 16, 2025) ✓ Hidden dashboard showcase and hero statistics on mobile devices to prevent display when wrapping to new lines (July 16, 2025)

 ## User Preferences